Jewish textile industry in 16th-century Safed: Economic and social consequences

 Safed's economic growth during the period was chiefly due to the booming textile trade.
 The Jews, heavily involved in the various stages of manufacture and trade, were levied with substantial taxes which provided a significant boost to the country’s economy.
 When 1,000 of the most affluent Jews were faced with deportation to Cyprus in 1576, it was argued by the local revenue authorities that Safed would be "on the verge of ruin" and the "Treasury of Damascus will suffer a great loss" if, among other things, the "stamp duty on broadcloth, customs on felt and the tax farming of the dye-houses would be discontinued".

 The success of the trade resulted in the growth of Safed's Jewish community and consequently had implications for the country's religious establishment.
 Levi ibn Habib, the Chief Rabbi of Jerusalem, felt it was Safed's material prosperity which had allowed Jacob Berab and his group of rabbis to feel they could challenge Jerusalem's historic supremacy and attempt to revive ordination in Safed.

 He wrote sarcastically: "Is it because of the great quantity of clothes that are manufactured in Safed that they presume to be the leaders of the Jewish people?"

 Towards the end of the century the industry faced a sharp decline.
 Cheaper woollen goods from western Europe began to flood the markets.
 Safed's labourers could not withstand the competition and when the merchants relocated, Safed's Jewish community itself began to decline.

+Religious consequences

+The economic and demographic peak of Jewish 16th-century Safed led to a renaissance of mystical Judaism and propulsed the city to its position as one of the Four Holy Cities of modern Judaism.
+The process was led by Moshe Cordovero, Joseph Karo and, to a large degree, by Isaac Luria, after which Lurianic Kabbalah is named.